tigerfarm/tigtaskrouterworker/README.md

 <img src="StudioIvr.jpg" width="200"/>

-If you are creating the Studio flow with your phone, you can import the following JSON.
+If you are creating the Studio flow with your phone (drag and drop may not work), use the New Flow option: Import from JSON.
+Copy and paste the following JSON, as your New Flow JSON Flow definition text.
 ````
 {
   "description": "A New Flow",